ankur-chr/panoptic_segmentation_nighttime_urban_driving_scenes/src/pdl/README.md

             -  Domain Adaptation (CycleGAN)
         - Corresponding Jupyter Notebooks are also available with output logs, etc. These are added under the sub-folder **"/jupyter"**
         - For using this code, you will need to have the base source code for Panoptic-DeepLab and/or CycleGAN, as these files use the base code.
-            - More information for the base source code of each of them is provided below.
+            - More information for the base source code for each of them is provided below.

 # Panoptic-DeepLab model architecture base source code:
 - Source code for Panoptic segmentation model is present under the folder: **"/panoptic-deeplab"**
-- Note: The source code for Panoptic-DeepLab was **USED AND ADAPTED** from public re-implementation of the paper: "Panoptic-DeepLab: A Simple, Strong,and Fast Baseline for Bottom-Up Panoptic Segmentation", available via https://github.com/bowenc0221/panoptic-deeplab
+- Note: The source code for Panoptic-DeepLab was **USED and further ADAPTED** from a public re-implementation of the paper: "Panoptic-DeepLab: A Simple, Strong,and Fast Baseline for Bottom-Up Panoptic Segmentation", available via https://github.com/bowenc0221/panoptic-deeplab
     - bibtex entry:
         - @inproceedings{cheng2020panoptic,
           title={Panoptic-DeepLab: A Simple, Strong, and Fast Baseline for Bottom-Up Panoptic Segmentation},